-The creation of N-Space led to the unintended creation of a multitude of other universes.
-It is not known how many universes exactly where created, but it is believed to at least be billions.
+The creation of N-Space led to the unintended creation of an infinite number of parallel universes.
 The histories of only a few of these universes are known, and even then virtually none of them are known in as great detail as N-Space’s history.
-Still the history of these universes have helped to inspire many famous works of fiction in our universe and in this article we will briefly be looking at the history of these realities as well as how they differ to N-Space.
+Still the history of some of these alternate realities have helped to inspire many famous works of fiction in our universe and in this article we will briefly be looking at the history of these universes as well as how they differ to N-Space.

 All of these universes will repeat themselves endlessly just like N-Space, and it is believed that just like N-Space they will follow largely the same history each time.
 Many of these universes histories are linked with N-Space as their inhabitants have crossed over into N-Space and vice versa.

 We will also be examining what works of fiction these events inspired in our reality.

 The greatest hero of Z-Space, Doctor Omega, during his first mission to Mars.

 This reality followed a similar history to N-Space in a number of ways.
 Just as in N-Space the Time Lords rose up to become the most advanced species in the universe thanks to Omega’s work (with Omega becoming lost just as in N-Space.)